Application Guidelines – Sport Support Program – National Sport Organization and National Multisport Services Organization

 Official languages

-Costs to ensure your organization’s capacity to comply with official language requirements and promote the use of English and French in its operations, including providing programs, services, events and communications materials in both official languages, fostering bilingual capacity, and overcoming language-based barriers.
+Costs to support your organization’s capacity to comply with official language requirements and promote the use of English and French in its operations, including providing programs, services, events and communications to the public in both official languages fostering participation of both official language communities, and overcoming language-based barriers.

 Eligible expenses include: